queens.utils package#

 Extra arguments to be passed to the function and Jacobian.

 Equality constraint means that the constraint function result is to be zero whereas inequality means that it is to be non-negative.
 Note that COBYLA only supports inequality constraints.
+Note that in order to use constraints you will need to manually flatten them in the same order as your inputs x0.

 • options

-dict, optional A dictionary of solver options.
+A dictionary of solver options.
 All methods accept the following generic options:

 maxiterint